Fast, Flexible, and Cost-Effective

 - Do hotshot shipments require special permits?

-- Most hotshot loads do not require oversize permits, because the freight is typically smaller than standard flatbed machinery.
+Most hotshot loads do not require oversize permits, because the freight is typically smaller than standard flatbed machinery.
 However, if a load exceeds legal length, height, or width limits, we handle all necessary permits and route planning.
 This includes securing state permits, arranging escorts if needed, and ensuring the route is compliant with DOT regulations.
+If your shipment is too wide, tall, or heavy for a gooseneck trailer, it may require heavy-haul or oversized transport.

 - How do I get a quote for hotshot freight?